natalijaglisovic/SDS-Exam-Group-5/README.md

 Couldry, N. (2014).
 Inaugural: A necessary disenchantment: myth, agency and injustice in a digital world. <em>The Sociological Review, 62</em>(4), 880 – 897.

 Denny, M. J., & Spirling, A. (2018).
-Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it.
-Political Analysis, 26(2), 168-189.
+Text preprocessing for unsupervised learning: Why it matters, when it misleads, and what to do about it. <em>Political Analysis, 26</em>(2), 168-189.

 Fuhse, J., Stuhler, O., Riebling, J., & Martin, J. L. (2020).
 Relating social and symbolic relations in quantitative text analysis.
-A study of parliamentary discourse in the Weimar republic.
-Poetics, 78, 101363.
+A study of parliamentary discourse in the Weimar republic. <em>Poetics, 78</em>, 101363.

 Galvin,R., & Healy, N. (2020).
-The Green New Deal in the United States: What it is and how to pay for it.
-Energy Research & Social Science, 67, 1 – 9.
+The Green New Deal in the United States: What it is and how to pay for it. <em>Energy Research & Social Science, 67</em>, 1 – 9.

 Gerlach, M., Peixoto, T. & Altmann, E. (2018).
 A network approach to topic models.
 Science Advances, 4 (7)